magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/radeon-gpu-profiler.md

 * [Magic Leap Hub](/docs/guides/getting-started/install-the-tools)
 * [adb](/docs/guides/developer-tools/android-debug-bridge/adb-setup/)
-* Magic Leap 2 device conected to your computer.
+* Magic Leap 2 device connected to your computer.

 ## Install Radeon GPU Profiler (Linux and Windows Only)
 This section guides you through the steps to install RGP.